 Although you have your own budget set aside, which might be more or less the property’s proposed price.
 Regardless, you need to negotiate the price of the property after seeking consultation with your agent, lawyer, and inspection engineer.

 Get a professional real estate agent involved in the transaction.
 Realtors know how much similar properties have been sold for in the area and will have valuable insight into what you should pay for the property you want to purchase.

 Before purchasing any property, it is important to get all the information you need about the property and area that you intend to invest in.

 You can get this information from reputable real estate agents or lawyers who specialize in Real Estate law.
 They will be able to tell you about some of the historical landmarks in the area and give you tips on what to look out for before signing any contract to buy property in Nigeria.

 Step 8: Documentation Gathering

-When every other step is fully completed, it’s time for both parties’ lawyers to arrange on the document to officially handover everything in.
+When every other step is fully completed, it’s time for both party’s lawyers to arrange for the document to officially hand over everything in.

 You need mostly these three documents from the seller;